Azure/azure-sphere-samples/Samples/AvnetIoTConnectTemplate/IoTCentral.md

 1. Find the app_manifest.json file in your sample directory and open it.

 1. At the command prompt, run the ShowIoTCentralConfig program from the Windows or Linux folder in the sample repository.
-For example: On Windows, the path is Samples\AzureIoT\Tools\win-x64\ShowIoTCentralConfig.exe.
+For example, on Windows, the path is Samples\AzureIoT\Tools\win-x64\ShowIoTCentralConfig.exe.
 When running this tool on a Linux machine you may need to explicitly set permissions.
-For example: From a terminal, run `chmod +x ShowIoTCentralConfig` to set permissions on the tool.
+For example, from a terminal, run `chmod +x ShowIoTCentralConfig` to set permissions on the tool.

    Now follow the prompts that the tool provides, and copy the information from the output into the app_manifest.json file.
 The tool will require the following input:

-   * IoT Central App URL – this can be found in your browser address bar.
-For Example: http://myiotcentralapp.azureiotcentral.com/.
-Paste the URL into the **AllowedConnections** field of the app manifest.
+   - The **IoT Central App URL** can be found in your browser address bar; for example, `https://myiotcentralapp.azureiotcentral.com/`.

-   * API token – this can be generated from your IoT Central application.
-In the Azure IoT Central application, select **Administration** > **API Tokens** > **Generate Token**, and then provide a name for the token - for example, "AzureSphereSample" - select **Administrator** as the role, and then click **Generate**.
+   - The **API token** can be generated from your IoT Central application.
+In the Azure IoT Central application, select **Administration** > **API Tokens** > **Generate Token**, and then provide a name for the token; for example, "AzureSphereSample."
+Select **Administrator** as the role, and then click **Generate**.
 Copy the token to the clipboard.
 The token starts with **SharedAccessSignature**.

-   * ID Scope - In the Azure IoT Central application, select **Administration** > **Device Connection** and then copy everything in this section and paste it into the **CmdArgs** field of the app manifest.
+   - The **ID Scope** is in the Azure IoT Central application.
+Select **Administration** > **Device Connection** and then copy the **ID Scope**.

-1. At the command prompt, run the following command to get the Tenant ID.
-Paste the GUID for your tenant into the **DeviceAuthentication** field of the app_manifest.json file:
+1. At the command prompt, run the following command to get the Tenant ID:

    `azsphere tenant show-selected`

+   Paste the GUID for your tenant into the **DeviceAuthentication** field of the app_manifest.json file.

    Your updated app-manifest.json file should look like the following example: